Format Specific Joke

 - On an episode of Chowder they made a joke about the Cartoon Network channel bug in the corner of the screen.
 On DVD the channel bug just appears and disappears when the joke comes up.

-- Looney Tunes uses Is There a Doctor in the House? on more than one occasion, which makes no sense when watching at home.
+- Looney Tunes uses Is There a Doctor in the House? on more than one occasion, which makes no sense to TV or DVD viewers watching at home.

 - They also use the "hair in the aperture" bit, where the projectionist's hand comes in to remove it.